 While some restaurants offer “service continu” (all-day service), most adhere to what are considered “normal” mealtimes in France.
 You should plan your day accordingly, and not expect restaurants to serve you, say, a breakfast dish outside of their stated hours for breakfast.
 You will likely be told “Ce n’est pas possible” (It’s impossible) if you insist otherwise.

 Secondly, while it’s entirely possible to procure snacks or meals outside of the “normal” hours, notably from bakeries, supermarkets and street food vendors, be aware that you may be regaled with comments from passers-by, especially if you commit the cardinal French sin of walking and eating.

-And recently, when I settled onto a park bench to taste what had been judged the best baguette in Paris, passers-bye gave me slightly surprised looks (it was 4pm, so hardly the time to be eating).
+And recently, when I settled onto a park bench to taste what had been judged the best baguette in Paris, passers-by gave me slightly surprised looks (Read: it’s 4pm, so hardly the time to be eating!).

 My advice?
-If you’re hankering for street food (something I highly recommend), try to find a quiet park bench, square or river quay side where you can enjoy it in peace (save the pestering of pigeons).
+If you’re hankering for street food (something I highly recommend), try to find a quiet park bench, square or river quay where you can enjoy it in peace (save the pestering of pigeons).
 Walking and eating is still seen as surprising or even vulgar by many people.
-And if you eat in public outside of appointed meal times, just be aware– you may get pointed looks, or worse.
+And if you eat in public outside of appointed meal times, just be aware– you may get pointed looks.

 Polite Conversation in France

 The concept of polite conversation in France is fairly straightforward, once you get the greetings, requests, and good-byes down (see section above on greetings).

 In a nutshell, you can talk about pretty much anything with someone you’ve just met– with the strict exception of money, religious beliefs, familial or ethnic background, and political affiliations or preferences.